zimaxnet/zimaxnet/PROJECT_WORK_SUMMARY.md

 - **Comprehensive Menu**: All products and services easily accessible
 - **Mobile Optimization**: Touch-friendly interface with flyout navigation
 - **Search Functionality**: Quick access to specific content and services
+- **Mobile Typography**: Enhanced readability with larger fonts and better contrast
+- **Touch Targets**: Optimized button sizes and spacing for mobile interaction

 ---